 With all the hype and buzz that surrounds cloud computing, applications in current public cloud services represent a small portion of the total information technology spending.
-It will remain the case unless mission critical applications and the mainstream IT community that takes up large chunks of the capital can go over make the switch to public or private cloud.
+It will remain the case unless mission-critical applications and the mainstream IT community that takes up large chunks of the capital can go over make the switch to public or private cloud.

-Reducing The Cost of Business Intelligence and Analytics With data Abstraction
+Reducing The Cost of Business Intelligence And Analytics With data Abstraction

 In most industries, there are variables that are important in gaining the best information.
-By creating summary databases on the variables, you will be bale to cut cost of speeding up access without having a negative impact on the analytical work.
+By creating summary databases on the variables, you will be able to cut the cost of speeding up access without having a negative impact on the analytical work.
 If a specific variable combination is identified as important to data gathering, you can go back and extract details for that combination from any un-summarized data if needed.
 Abstraction-based analytics will become a cloud application.
 It will also detail analysis and processes for the cloud.

 Using Query-Distributed Acess For Any Unstructured Data

 The data abstraction works well with applications that analyze transactional data that are structured around a small number of essential variables.
 Data abstraction however will not work well with big data in its unstructured and traditional form because any unstructured data can’t be easily abstracted.
-Some enterprise and organizations have had some success with creating databases that show the rate of appearance of any specific combinations of words.
+Some enterprises and organizations have had some success with creating databases that show the rate of appearance of any specific combinations of words.
 It also presumes that the important words/combination can be identified in advance.

 Data processing tasks have three known components – the actual data processing, database management access (to locate the data) and storage access (to get information from mass storage devices).
 If large amounts of data cannot be saved and placed in the cloud because of the cost.
 The data cannot be pulled into the cloud record-by-record also thus the best approach to it is to host a data and query logic in one place that is outside the cloud.